LeeMorinUCF/FCVAR/README.md

 However, the version on CRAN is recommended because that version is tested and vetted for submission to CRAN.

+Currently, the development version has no new features that are not already available in the relesed version available on CRAN.

 ## Release Notes